 In choosing a policy, there are a dizzying number of decisions, options and fine print legalese which can make selecting the right insurance a very tricky process.
 Follows is a list of some of the considerations of which potential buyers should be aware:

 It may be worthwhile to find a long term care advisor / broker that can help determine what one’s future care costs might be and choose a policy that will avoid unpleasant “gotchas” when it is actually needed.
-Alternatively, Amazon offers several long term care insurance guidebooks.

 There are no age requirements to purchase long term care insurance.
-While insurance companies may recommend an individual purchase the policy as young as 40 yrs old, Consumer Reports recommends waiting until the age of 60.
+While insurance companies may recommend an individual purchase the policy as young as 40 years old, Consumer Reports recommends waiting until the age of 60.
 Waiting too long to purchase a policy can result in prohibitively expensive premiums.

 Marital status typically does not affect eligibility for long term care insurance though it may affect premiums.

 Most policies have “elimination periods”.
 This is the period of time after a policy becomes active before the senior is eligible for any benefits.
-Typically these are between 20 and 100 days, but some are even longer.
+Typically, these are between 20 and 100 days, but some are even longer.